adriantich/DnoisE/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=d&space;=&space;\sum\limits_{i=1}^{3}&space;d_i&space;*&space;\frac{E_i&space;*&space;3}{E_1&space;&plus;&space;E_2&space;&plus;&space;E_3}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?d&space;=&space;\sum\limits_{i=1}^{3}&space;d_i&space;*&space;\frac{E_i&space;*&space;3}{E_1&space;&plus;&space;E_2&space;&plus;&space;E_3}" title="d = \sum\limits_{i=1}^{3} d_i * \frac{E_i * 3}{E_1 + E_2 + E_3}" /></a>

+Parameter *-y* is used to enable entropy correction, otherwise no correction is performed (corresponding to the standard unoise algorithm)

-Entropy is computed by DnoisE if no entropy values are given when *-y*.
-In practice, when entropy is computed, *-x* is not mandatory so the program will compute three independent entropy values associated with codon positions of the current dataset.
+Entropy is computed from the dataset by DnoisE if *-y* is enabled and no entropy values are given when.
+In practice, when entropy is computed from the data, *-x* is not mandatory as the program will compute three independent entropy values associated with nucleotide positions of the current dataset (i.e., it is not relevant whether the first nucleotide is a first, second, or third codon position).

 __*MINIMUM ABUNDANCE FILTERING (-d)*__

 When entropy correction is applied, usually more true sequences with natural variability in the 3th codon position are kept.
-However, as low abundance false positive can remain, a minimum abundance filtering step is advisable. with the *-a* parameter (default: *-a* 0) the user can set the minimum amount of reads that a sequence must have in order to remain as true sequence.
+However, as low abundance false positives can remain, a minimum abundance filtering step is advisable. with the *-a* parameter (default: *-a* 0) the user can set the minimum amount of reads that a sequence must have in order to be accepted as a true sequence after the denoising procedure is finished.

 #### __Running DnoisE after SWARM within MOTU__